hedgesky/keep_in_memory/README.md

 - `app/controllers/pages_controller.rb`: prepares the data to be displayed in the app.
 - `app/views/layouts/application.html.erb`: defines links to CSS and JS files.
 - `app/views/pages/*.html.erb`: define the HTML content of the app.
-- `app/assets/stylesheets/*.css`: define how the app looks like.
+- `app/assets/stylesheets/*.css`: define how the app looks.
 - `app/assets/javascripts/*.js`: define how the app behaves.
 - `config/routes.rb`: defines which controllers would process which requests.
 - `config/initializers/telegram.rb`, `config/application.rb`: configure the bot's token and host.
 - `config/locales/*`: app's texts in English, Spanish, and Russian.
-- `Dockerfile`, `docker-compose.yml`: an instruction to Docker on how to build and launch this project.
+- `Dockerfile`, `docker-compose.yml`: Docker will use these files to build and launch this project.
 - `Gemfile`: list of the project's dependencies to be installed by Docker.

 There are other files in the app's directory, but they mostly contain boilerplate code and aren't required to understand how the project works.